 A young Venetian, Bassanio, needs a loan of three thousand ducats so that he can woo Portia, a wealthy heiress.
 He approaches his friend Antonio, a merchant, but Antonio is short of money because all of his wealth is invested in his trading fleet, which is currently at sea.
 He goes to a Jewish moneylender, Shylock, who hates Antonio because of Antonio’s antisemitic behaviour towards him.
 We are proud to feature an original score composed by local musician Tom Nagy in this adaptation.

 Tickets are available online through Eventbrite using the form below.
 You can also reserve tickets by emailing our Box Office at or phoning at (519) 886-0660.
 Please leave a detailed message including your name, contact information, how many tickets you’d like, and for which performance.

-Please note that online ticket sales are available up until the day before the performance.
+Please note that online ticket sales are available up until four hours before the performance.
 On the performance day, there may still be walk-in tickets available, so please show up shortly before the show!

 Auditions: March 19, 20, 21

 Performances: May 31, June 1, 2; 7, 8, 9; 14, 15, 16